-UNRAMPED FSK (MODE 001)
+Unramped FSK (Mode 001)

-When this mode is selected, the output frequency of the DDS is a function of the values loaded into Frequency Tuning Word Register 1 and Frequency Tuning Word Register 2 and the logic level of Pin 29 (FSK/BPSK/HOLD).
+When the unramped FSK mode is selected, the output frequency of the DDS is a function of the values loaded into Frequency Tuning Word Register 1 and Frequency Tuning Word Register 2 and the logic level of Pin 29 (FSK/BPSK/HOLD).
 A logic low on Pin 29 chooses F1 (Frequency Tuning Word 1, Parallel Address 4 hex to Parallel Address 9 hex), and a logic high chooses F2 (Frequency Tuning Word 2, Parallel Register Address A hex to Parallel Register Address F hex).
-Changes in frequency are phase continuous and are internally coincident with the FSK data pin (Pin 29); however, there is deterministic pipeline delay between the FSK data signal and the DAC output (see Table 1).
+Changes in frequency are phase continuous and are internally coincident with the FSK data pin (Pin 29); however, there is deterministic pipeline delay between the FSK data signal and the DAC output.
+(Refer to the pipeline delays in Table 1.)

-The unramped FSK mode (see Figure 33) is representative of traditional FSK, radio teletype (RTTY), or teletype (TTY) transmission of digital data.
+The unramped FSK mode, shown in Figure 36, represents traditional FSK, radio teletype (RTTY), or teletype (TTY) transmission of digital data.
 FSK is a very reliable means of digital communication; however, it makes inefficient use of the bandwidth in the RF spectrum.
-Ramped FSK, shown in Figure 34, is a method of conserving the bandwidth.
+Ramped FSK, shown in Figure 37, is a method of conserving bandwidth.

-RAMPED FSK (MODE 010)
+Ramped FSK (Mode 010)

-In this method of FSK, changes from F1 to F2 are not instantaneous, but are accomplished in a frequency sweep or ramped fashion.
-The ramped notation implies the sweep is linear.
-Although linear sweeping, or frequency ramping, is easily and automatically accomplished, it is only one of many possibilities.
-Other frequency transition schemes can be implemented by changing the ramp rate and ramp step size at any time during operation.
+This mode is a method of FSK whereby changes from F1 to F2 are not instantaneous, but are accomplished in a frequency sweep or ramped fashion (the ramped notation implies that the sweep is linear).
+Although linear sweeping, or frequency ramping, is easily and automatically accomplished, it is only one of many schemes.
+Other frequency transition schemes can be implemented by changing the ramp rate and ramp step size on the fly in a piecewise fashion.

 Frequency ramping, whether linear or nonlinear, necessitates that many intermediate frequencies between F1 and F2 are output in addition to the primary F1 and F2 frequencies.
-Figure 34 and Figure 35 graphically depict the frequency vs. time characteristics of a linear ramped FSK signal.
+Figure 37 and Figure 38 depict the frequency vs. time characteristics of a linear ramped FSK signal.

-In ramped FSK mode, the delta frequency word (DFW) is required to be programmed as a positive twos complement value.
-Another requirement is that the lowest frequency (F1) be programmed in the Frequency Tuning Word 1 registers.
+Note that in ramped FSK mode, the delta frequency word (DFW) is required to be programmed as a positive twos complement value.
+Another requirement is that the lowest frequency (F1) be programmed in the Frequency Tuning Word 1 register.